 SAT Writing and Language Test Basics

-The 2016 SAT Writing and Language Test is based on a series of reading passages that students are asked to revise through answers to multiple-choice questions.
-Students answer 11 questions about each of 4 reading passages for a total of 44 questions, for which they are given 35 minutes.
-Passages, which are generally 400-450 words in length, vary by subject, author purpose, and complexity.
-Subjects include career issues, humanities, history/social studies, and science, and test-takers can expect to see one passage in each area.
-Writing and Language Test passages can be either narrative, informative, or argumentative, with the level of difficulty ranging from early high school to early postsecondary.
+The 2023 SAT Writing and Language Test is based on a series of reading passages that students are asked to revise by answering multiple-choice questions, requiring them to identify mistakes and weaknesses in order to correct them.
+This section of the SAT includes four reading passages and a total of 44 multiple-choice questions, with 11 multiple-choice questions per passage.
+Students are given 35 minutes to complete this section.
+Reading passages, which are generally 400-450 words in length, vary by subject, author purpose, and complexity.
+Subjects include career issues, humanities, history/social studies, and science, and test-takers can expect to encounter one passage dedicated to each area.
+Writing and Language Test passages can be either narrative, informative, or argumentative, with the level of difficulty ranging from early high school to early college-level.
 Some passages on the Writing and Language Test include informational graphics such as charts, tables, and graphs.

-The 2016 SAT Writing and Language Test is intended to mimic the editing process that students will face in their college-level writing assignments.
-All Writing and Language Test passages have been newly written for this sole purpose, and test-takers will therefore not encounter any textbook excerpts, historical documents, or other existing sources on the new SAT Writing and Language Test.
-All of the test questions are based on the reading passages, and successful performance therefore does not mandate nearly as much of the rote memorization for which earlier versions of the SAT have been criticized.
+The 2023 SAT Writing and Language Test is intended to mimic the editing process that students will face in their college-level writing assignments.
+All Writing and Language Test passages were newly written during the 2016 SAT revision, and test-takers will therefore not encounter any textbook excerpts, historical documents, or other existing sources on the SAT Writing and Language Test.
+All of the test questions are based on the reading passages, which means successful performance is not dependent on rote memorization, a criticism that led to the 2016 revision of the SAT.
 Writing and Language Test questions require students to make choices that improve passages' writing quality through such tasks as clarifying ideas, creating more logical sequences of information, using more precise words, and correcting grammar and punctuation.
 Passages that feature informational graphics ask students to use this material to detect errors and improve factual accuracy and clarity.